Sign In / Sign Out

 - Map and Locations

 The BS program in sports science and performance programming prepares students to work with participants whose primary objective is maximizing their performance potential, regardless of the environment.
 Pushing the limits of performance for success in sports, combat or other tactical situations as well as understanding the stress the body undergoes during training for sport, work or recreational activities allows degree recipients to best plan successful exercise and recovery programs.
-Graduates are well-prepared to sit for the test to become a Certified Strength and Conditioning Specialist through the National Strength and Conditioning Association, to work in the sports performance field or for graduate study in advanced sports science programs.
+Graduates are well-prepared to sit for the test to become a Certified Strength and Conditioning Specialist or a Tactical Strength and Conditioning Facilitator through the National Strength and Conditioning Association, to work in the sports performance field, or for graduate study in advanced sports science programs.

 Sports Science and Performance Programming (

 A major map outlines the degree’s requirements for graduation.